 The owner of property sold on foreclosure of a federal tax lien may redeem it within 180 days after the sale.
 26 U.S.C. § 6337(b)(1).

-The owner of property in a residential subdivision may redeem property sold on foreclosure of a property owners' association's assessment lien within 180 days after the association's mailing of notice of the sale to the owner.
+The owner of property and each lienholder of record in a residential subdivision may redeem property sold on foreclosure of a property owners' association's assessment lien within 180 days for the owner (but not before ninety days for a lienholder of record if the owner has not redeemed) after the association's mailing of notice of the sale to the owner and to each such lienholder.
 Tex.
 Prop.
 Code Ann. § 209.011(b).
+The purchaser at foreclosure shall immediately execute and deliver to a redeeming lot owner or lienholder a deed transferring the property to the "lot owner."
+Id. § 209.011(f).
+If, before the expiration of such redemption period, the redeeming owner or lienholder fails to record the deed from the foreclosing purchaser or fails to record an affidavit stating that the owner or lienholder has redeemed the property, the owner's or lienholder's right of redemption as against a bona fide purchaser or lender for value expires after the redemption period.
+Id. § 209.011(g).

 If a residential condominium unit is purchased by the unit owners' association on foreclosure of the association's lien for assessments, the owner may redeem the unit within 90 days after the foreclosure sale.
 Tex.
 Prop.
 Code Ann. § 82.113(g).

 Other types of lien foreclosures are not subject to redemption after the sale has taken place.